Capital Centre (Landover, Maryland): Legacy

 Opened in late 1973, the Capital Centre was the first indoor arena to have a video replay screen on its center-hung scoreboard.
 The four-sided projection video screen was known as the "Telscreen" (or "Telescreen") and predated the Diamond Vision video screen at Dodger Stadium by seven years.
 It was also the first indoor arena to be built with luxury boxes, and a computerized turnstile system.

-On January 19, 1993, a cast including Michael Jackson, Barbra Streisand, Elton John, the Alvin Ailey Dance Troupe, comedians Chevy Chase and Bill Cosby, and actors Jack Lemmon and James Earl Jones, performed at the 42nd Presidential Inaugural Gala at The Capital Centre in Bill Clinton's honor.
-A specially re-formed Fleetwood Mac took the stage to perform "Don't Stop", Clinton's campaign song.
-"It was one of those experiences that you never forget," remarked Stevie Nicks.